Naming Custom Attributes

 Creating custom attributes is a more advanced topic.
 Below is a set of naming guidelines for creating custom attributes, which we also follow:

-Use hyphens, but no underscores, and ensure attribute names are at least two letters long.
+Use hyphens, no underscores, and ensure attribute names are at least two letters long.

-Ensure attribute names are unique, as you cannot apply the same attribute name multiple times, even if they have different values.
+The same attribute name cannot be used multiple times, even if they have different values.
+So plan carefully.

 Follow the wording used by standard CSS or Webflow's UI to make it easy for anyone to recall and understand.